EV Company News For The Month Of March 2020

 BAIC is currently ranked the global number 20 with 1% market share.

-SAIC is global number 9 with 4% market share, and number 2 in China with 14% market share.
+SAIC is global number 9 with a 4% market share, and number 2 in China with 14% market share.

 On March 26, BAIC reported: "Annual results announcement for the year ended December 31, 2019."